Dtenwolde/duckpgq-docs/docs/documentation/building_duckpgq.md

+# Building DuckPGQ

-# Installation instructions from source
+## Installation instructions from source
 ```bash
 git clone --recurse-submodules https://github.com/cwida/duckpgq-extension.git
 ```

 Note that using `--recurse-submodules` will ensure that the correct version of DuckDB is pulled, allowing you to get started.

-# Building the extension
+## Building the extension

 To build the extension, run the following command:
 ```bash